 This Week Restaurant Serving Hours

-We are still serving family style where we bring the bowls to the tables but NO refills.
+We are still serving family style where we bring the bowls to the tables but limited refills.
 Plenty of food to try all your favorites!

 Indoor seating and To-Go Hours